Language-Power/Replication_Augmented/README.md

 # The Augmented Social Scientist

-This repository is a replication and data file for the article "The Augmented Social Scientist.
-How Automatically to Annotate Millions of Texts with Human-Level Accuracy (or better...)".
+This repository is a replication and data file for the paper "TThe Augmented Social Scientist.
+Using Sequential Transfer Learning to Annotate Texts Faster and More Accurately" by [Salomé Do](https://github.com/sally14), Étienne Ollion and [Rubing Shen](https://github.com/rubingshen).

 **Resubmission update**: two models without pre-training are added in the folder `AugmentedSocialScientist/train/`